 - Fill the rest of the mason jar with your cotton rounds and pour the rest of the mixture over that.

-Of course, you can always mix and match some of the ingredients and oils.
+Of course, you can always mix and match some of the oils.

 I find that melaleuca oil can be somewhat irritating to my eyes, so I recommend using fewer drops of this oil.

 I also recommend pressing out some of the excess moisture in the cotton pad before using it, otherwise the liquid may irritate your eyes if you’re trying to remove mascara.